laethyl/Laethyl-s-Roulette-Survivor/Endwalker (81-90)/The Aetherfont.md

 ##### Octomammoth

 - OCTOSTROKE - Find the one platform with no tentacles in front of it
 - SALINE SPIT - Blue balls on platforms that explode.
-Be between platforms.
+Be between platforms
 - TIDAL BREATH - Boss smokes a full half of the room.
-Check the flank marker and be behind boss.
+Check the flank marker and be behind boss
-- TELEKINESIS - Be on the platform not targetted by an orange tether / eventual red laser
+- TELEKINESIS - Crystals will be lifted up outside the arena, be off of the platforms they are by
-- BREATHSTROKE: Combines OCTOSTROKE and TIDAL BREATH into a single attack, except the safe platform will have a single Tentacle that further reduces the safe area to stand.
+- BREATHSTROKE: Combines OCTOSTROKE and TIDAL BREATH into a single attack, except the safe platform will have a single tentacle that further reduces the safe area to stand